Roger Ferris: Sound engineering work

-1990s - 2010s
+1990s–2010s

 Since the 1990s, Ferris has been the bass player and co-writer for the British blues trio Smokestack.
 The band were invited to guest for a live session on the Paul Jones blues programme on BBC Radio 2 in 1999.

-Roger has a musical duo with songwriter and musician Glo Macari.
-Glo Macari is part of the Macari family, who run the famed instrument store Macari's on Denmark Street, London.
+He has a musical duo with songwriter and musician Glo Macari.
+Glo Macari is part of the Macari family, who run the musical instrument store Macari's on Denmark Street, London.

 Family

 Roger Ferris's son is the British pianist, music producer and arranger Dominic Ferris.

 Dominic graduated from the Royal College of Music.
 He is a global ambassador for Steinway & Sons pianos, and currently tours the world with various musical acts.

-Dominic arranged and recorded piano at Abbey Road Studios for the UK #1 album Elvis Presley: If I Can Dream.
-Dominic joined the Royal Philharmonic Concert Orchestra as Assistant Musical Director and pianist for the accompanying UK arena tour and the Memphis Symphony Orchestra for the USA anniversary tour.
+Dominic arranged and recorded piano at Abbey Road Studios for the UK number one album by Elvis Presley: If I Can Dream.
+Dominic joined the Royal Philharmonic Concert Orchestra as Assistant Musical Director and pianist for the accompanying UK arena tour and the Memphis Symphony Orchestra for the US anniversary tour.
 The arena tour finished with a performance at Graceland with Priscilla Presley for the Elvis 40th Anniversary Celebrations.